 Here’s a quick and very honest backstory.
 I’ve never felt super talented at cake and cupcake decorating because it’s extremely intimidating.
 Do you feel the same way?
 Bored with my usual swirl and knife-swiped frosting looks, I began playing around with different piping tips.
 As I started using new tips, my confidence shot up.
 And, as it turns out, I was pleasantly surprised with how EASY it was/is to create beautifully decorated confections.

-6 months ago, I would have laughed if someone asked me to create a plate of cupcakes like this:
+A couple years ago, I would have laughed if someone asked me to create a plate of cupcakes like this:

 But I just threw myself into it and had a lot of fun in the process.
 And so can you!

 Piping Tips 101 Video Tutorial

 Piping tips might seem intimidating, so let’s break everything down in this simple piping tips 101 course.
 It takes a little practice, some visual guidance, and a really dependable frosting recipe like my sturdy creamy vanilla buttercream, or this not so sweet whipped frosting.
 I gravitate towards the following 5 piping tips.
 Each create a completely different look, so that’s why it’s a wonderful starter collection.
 (And these tips won’t break the bank—they’re each pretty inexpensive.)

 One note: I create TWO looks with the Wilton 1M.
 That’s the tip I use and recommend for two-toned frosting roses, but it’s also the tip I use to create soft-serve looking swirls as shown in the video tutorial above.